 - Lack of adequate medical documentation of your injuries

-- Failure to report your injury to your employer in a timely manner
+- Failure to report your injury to your employer promptly

-Your attorney may be able to work with the insurance company to get your denial reversed by providing them with additional evidence, supporting documentation, and threatening legal action.
+Your attorney can work with the insurance company to get your denial reversed by providing them with additional evidence, supporting documentation, and enforcing legal action.
 If the insurer refuses to reverse your denial, we will be prepared to pursue a formal workers’ compensation appeal.

-Contact Laborde Earles Injury Lawyers today for a free consultation on your case with a member of our team.
-We may be able to represent you on a contingency fee basis.
+Contact Laborde Earles today for a free consultation on your case with a member of our team.
+We could represent you on a contingency fee basis.